Takakiriy/typrm/README.md

 Entering `#keyword:` or `#search:` in the search keyword will be ignored.

-If you do not specify any keywords with the search command, search keyword input mode is started.
+If you do not specify any keywords with the search command, the search keyword input mode (typrm shell) is started.
 Press Ctrl + C to exit this mode.

     $ typrm